 - Hootsuite is unaffordable for smaller businesses.

-- The analytics in Hootsuite seem complicated and the data is not completely up to date.
+- The analytics in Hootsuite seem complicated, and the data is not completely up to date.

 Franziska S.

-I really don’t like the analytics options. the design is outdated and some metrics are not up to date or not available.
+I really don’t like the analytics options.
+The design is outdated and some metrics are not up to date or not available.
 It seems that in more expensive budget plans there is more but with other tools you get it for less money so I don’t really understand the problem.

 Our Experience:

 The post performance data can drive your content strategy in the right direction by telling you what is being liked by your followers or not.
-Additionally, the tool’s integration with Twitter Ads is also a plus, allowing users to manage ads directly within Hootsuite and view key metrics.
+Additionally, the tool’s integration with X Ads is also a plus, allowing users to manage ads directly within Hootsuite and view key metrics.
 However, the reporting and analytics dashboards seem a bit too complex in the beginning.

 Lastly, adding to its reputation management suite, Hootsuite proves effective in managing the engagement coming your way with its social inbox.
 It centralizes conversations, making it quick and easy for a user to monitor and respond to people in real time.

-However, Hootsuite being inundated with features, costs a fortune.
-Even the starting price of the tool is $99 per month which is hard to justify for smaller clients.
+However, Hootsuite, being inundated with features, costs a fortune.
+Even the starting price of the tool is $99 per month, which is hard to justify for smaller clients.

 Pricing

 Hootsuite offers two pricing tiers after a 30-day trial, ranging from $99/month to $249/month, catering to different social account and user needs.
+Before you decide, take a detailed look at Hootsuite’s pricing breakdown to see if its features match the cost for your business needs.

 Final Verdict: